eformat/sno-for-100/README.md

     ./adjust-single-node.sh -d
     ```

+    Note: there is a v4.16+ version of this script as well.

 5. Check

     It may take a couple of minutes for SNO to settle down (authentication, ingress operators become available).